What are the eleven types of English noun?

 The final type of noun is the noun that indicates possession, which is when one item or concept demonstrates ownership over another such as ‘the teacher’s bag’ or ‘Jane’s addiction’.
 Although there are some irregularities that will be discussed in Chapter 4 regarding possessive nouns, the general rule here is to add an apostrophe (’) and an ‘-s’ suffix to the end of the noun that exhibits possession, such as in the examples below:

 While not classified as a unique type of noun, pronouns and gerunds often function much as nouns do and as such are worth learning.
 Pronouns like ‘he’ or ‘it’ are a word class unto themselves and are often used instead of nouns within a clause, while gerunds are ‘-ing verbs such as ‘swimming’ that only temporarily function as nouns.
 Both word types are exemplified for you in the table below:

-Now that we’ve discussed the functions and types of nouns and explored a number of tests that can be used to identify them, Lesson 4 next introduces five key rules for correctly forming and using nouns within your speech and writing.
+Now that we’ve discussed the functions and types of nouns and explored a number of tests that can be used to identify them, Chapter 4 next introduces five key rules for correctly forming and using nouns within your speech and writing.